 Limit to 17 active microphones at once in a room.

-Our tests with a top tier Agora client indicate good latency on sparsely populated Agora voice chat rooms, with latency as indicated above.
+Our tests with a top tier Agora client indicate good latency on sparsely populated Agora voice chat rooms, with latency as indicated below.

 Twilio voice is a thin layer on top of WebRTC, with the issues of a peer to peer network combined with a very high cost.